cjo2/cloudfront-invalidator-for-codepipeline/README.md

 ## Notes

-There are certainly other ways to accomplish this that you might want to explore.
-For example, S3 can emit events to Lambda to trigger a Lambda function.
+### Amazon S3 Bucket Notifications
+If you are setting up a CodePipeline and you are outputting the file(s) to Amazon S3, you could also use an S3 Bucket Notification to emit an event to AWS Lambda.